Adam Fischer

 Adam Fischer was born in Budapest, and is one of the most important conductors working today.
 In 1987 he founded the Austro-Hungarian Haydn Philharmonic, to unite musicians from both his home countries.
 At the same time he initiated the Haydn Festival in Eisenstadt as an international platform for the performance of Haydn’s music.

 He acquired his wide-ranging repertory through a career which he began as a répétiteur for the Graz Opera, going on to become general music director of the opera houses of Freiburg, Kassel, Mannheim and Budapest.
-In 1978 he made his international breakthrough standing in for Karl Böhm at the Bavarian State Opera.
-Since then he has been a regular guest at leading opera houses including the Vienna State Opera, La Scala, Milan, the Paris Opéra, and the Metropolitan Opera and at international festivals such as the Bayreuth Festival and, since his debut there in 1980, the Salzburg Festival.
+In 1978 he made his international breakthrough at the Bavarian State Opera.
+Since then he has been a regular guest at leading opera houses including the Vienna State Opera, La Scala, Milan, the Paris Opéra and the Metropolitan Opera, and at international festivals such as the Bayreuth and Salzburg Festivals.

 In 2006 Adam Fischer embarked on a new path with the founding of the Wagner Days in Budapest.
 Together with Gábor Zoboki, the architect of MÜPA, he realized his idea of performing Wagner’s works in a concert hall, including the entire hall in an all-round experience.